City of Westminster College will provide outstanding education and training to enable our learners to achieve their full potential.

 Before you come to college we will talk to your teachers, parents/carers and other people that know you to find out about your needs.

 At City of Westminster College, we follow a rigorous process to identify students who need extra help.
 Prior to admission, we consult with the student, their family, and professionals in the student’s previous setting to ascertain their educational needs.
 We attend reviews during the final year at school and request access to EHC Plans and other reports.
-Students are also observed by experienced teachers during their taster days and/or on the college LINK course.
+Students are also observed by experienced teachers during their taster days.
 Experienced members of staff will on occasion go and observe students at school to see what extra support they currently have and see how it is used.

 How will college staff support a student with special education needs?